Kachin Independence Army: Assassination of KIA leaders

-Ceasefire: 1994–2011
+Ceasefire era : 1994–2011

 The KIA neither disarmed nor surrendered, continuing to recruit, train and mobilise soldiers.
 Before the ceasefire the KIA was primarily a guerrilla force, but peace provided an opportunity to establish a military academy and design officer-training programs.
 By working with the KIA, the Tatmadaw capitalized on the resource-rich lands under KIO control providing limited recognition in exchange for access to and security of resources like jade, teak and rubber.